Welcome, budgeters and savvy savers!

 Here are the best accounts for sinking funds:

 - You can set up multiple savings accounts—one regular saving account for each sinking fund.
-When you are done budgeting your money for the month, set aside money in each sinking fund via your savings accounts.
+When you are done budgeting your monthly money, set aside money in each sinking fund via your savings accounts.
 Having a separate savings account for each fund really takes all the work out of the process for you.

 - You could use cash envelopes!
 If you pull money out of your account each month for budgeting purposes or just like having or using cash.
 Cash envelopes would be a great idea for you.
 Put the category name on each envelope and start building your sinking fund.

-No matter which method you choose, be sure to monitor your sinking funds regularly and make adjustments if needed.
+No matter which method you choose, monitor your sinking funds regularly and make adjustments if needed.

 Sinking Funds Formula – Is There One?